Submachine (series): Development

 In a 2009 interview with Igor Hardy, Mateusz Skutnik stated that "This series should go at least until Submachine 10.
 After that, I don't know."
-The mentioned tenth game has since been released (in December 2015) and is currently the latest Submachine full game release.
+Following the release of Submachine 10: The Exit (2015), Skutnik revisited the series with Submachine: Legacy (2023), a complete remaster and compilation released on Steam.
+Since 2025, he has also been developing Submachine: The Engine, described as a new chapter in the series featuring new story content and a level editor.

 In 2016 Mateusz Skutnik formally announced his decision to move away from Flash as a game-building platform and started to use GameMaker to develop his future games.
 Flash was later discontinued.

+In May 2026, Mateusz Skutnik confirmed active development of Submachine: The Engine, a new standalone entry in the series.
+According to the developer, the game began development after the release of Submachine: Legacy and will include a level editor allowing players to create custom Submachine levels.

 Community

 The Submachine series has drawn a multitude of fans to join Pastel Forum, created by the developer.
 On this forum, fans have developed many theories, which are the main backing of most people's ideas on the story behind the Subnet, due to the often vague or implied storyline of the series.

 Some of these theories are included in the Submachine Universe, which was described as a "lovely way to include the player community in [...] a series of solo adventures" by Andrew Plotkin of GamesShelf in his review of the game.